felangel/web_socket_client/README.md

 ## Protobuf 💬

 If you're using `web_socket_client` on the web with Protobuf, you might want to use `binaryType` when initializing the `WebSocket` class.
-It is not necessary when using it for dekstop or mobile devices:
+`binaryType` is only applicable on the web and is not used on desktop or mobile platforms.

 ```dart
 final socket = WebSocket(Uri.parse('ws://localhost:8080'), binaryType: 'arraybuffer');